CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Format: `delete INDEX...`

 > * Deletes the task(s) at the specified `INDEX`. <br>
-> * The index numbers refers to the index number last shown in the last task listing. <br>
+> * The index numbers refers to the index number of the task in the currently showing category. <br>
 > * The index numbers **must be a positive integer** (*e.g. 1, 2, 3, ...*).
 > * Multiple indexes are allowed.
 All tasks at the specified indexes will be deleted.